-- Class plays each year involve all students from kindergarten through ninth grade in the production of a musical, comedy or drama every single year.
+- Class plays each year involve all students from kindergarten through eighth grade in the production of a musical, comedy or drama every single year.
 The opportunity for creativity is matched only by the sense of pride they display as they confidently perform before their peers, teachers and families.
-The ninth grade production is always a grand and cherished memory for students.
+The Upper School production is always a grand and cherished memory for students.

 - Winter and Spring Musical Concerts and Art Shows

 - Community Service Projects for all ages are ongoing, each and every year of a Green Vale student’s education.